molgenis/STEMI-scRNA-seq/README.md

 Expression data is available here: https://eqtlgen.org/sc/datasets/blokland2024-dataset.html

-### normalized and QC-ed data

-Expression data is available in three flavours.
+Expression data is available in three flavours:
+- QC-ed and normalised (A)
+- QC-ed without normalisation (B)
+- pre-QC, STEMI only (C)

+### A. normalized and QC-ed data

 To use the normalized and QC-ed data, the following files are required:
 - barcodes.tsv.gz
 - features.tsv.gz
 - matrix.mtx.gz